TranstarIndustries/transend-python/README.md

 The workflow runs tests on multiple Python versions (3.8, 3.9, 3.10, 3.11) to ensure compatibility.

 You can view the test results in the "Actions" tab of the GitHub repository.

+## Release Process

+This package uses GitHub Actions to automatically publish to PyPI when a new release is created:

+1. Update the version number in `setup.py`
+2. Create a new release on GitHub:
+   - Go to the repository's "Releases" section
+   - Click "Draft a new release"
+   - Choose or create a tag in the format `v{version}` (e.g., `v0.1.0`)
+   - Add a title and release notes
+   - Click "Publish release"
+3. The GitHub Actions workflow will automatically:
+   - Build the package
+   - Verify the package contents
+   - Upload the package to PyPI

+### Setting up PyPI publishing

+For the PyPI publishing to work, a PyPI API token needs to be added to the repository secrets:

+1. Create an API token in your PyPI account settings
+2. Add the token as a repository secret named `PYPI_API_TOKEN` in your GitHub repository settings